sozua/k8sbyexample.org/README.md

 ## What is Kubernetes by Example?

-Kubernetes by Example is an interactive learning resource that teaches Kubernetes through annotated YAML examples.
-Learn by reading production-ready patterns with side-by-side explanations.
+Kubernetes concepts explained through annotated examples.
+Inspired by [Go by Example](https://gobyexample.com).

 ## Topics